dzhavat/dzhavat.github.io/_posts/posts/2021-02-18-debugging-layout-repaint-issues-triggered-by-css-transition.md

 I was quite surprised to see the whole page flashing green given the transition was scoped to a very isolated element.
 I didn’t really see any connection between animating a `span` and causing repaint on the whole page.

-So I went down a rabit hole in attempt to figure this out.
+So I went down a rabbit hole in attempt to figure this out.

 ### What exactly am I animating?